Skip to main content Skip to secondary navigation

 Click on the "i" icon to the right of each gift award to review the Award Information for each listed gift award.

-*Disclose any current Seed Grants that are awarded in gift funds as Current projects even if their current balance is less than $5K.
-Gift PTAs listed under "Allocations from Others" are very often seed grants.
-Running the OBI Fund Authorization Report and speaking with your faculty can confirm and provide any additional needed information.
+• Gift PTAs listed under "Allocations from Others" are very often internal Stanford seed/pilot grants.
+Running the OBI Fund Authorization Report and speaking with your investigator can confirm and provide any additional needed information.

-Do NOT disclose gift awards that are part of a faculty's start-up package
+• Do NOT disclose gift awards that are part of a faculty's Stanford/hospital start-up package

 K-N = EndowmentDo NOT disclose